kimai/DemoBundle/README.md

 - a new menu entry
 - a demo controller with a view and repository
 - a new permission
 - a theme event, adding a css rule for "magic color dots" (customers, projects, activities)
+- an API method

 ### Demo configuration